 - the definition of attribute selectors within the Authorization Policy Manager (and the ViewDS Management Agent) - the ability to use and evaluate attribute selectors within XACML policies

-However, attribute selectors are not applicable to the following as they do not make use of XML documents within authorization decision requests:
+NOTE: Attribute selectors are not applicable to the ViewDS XACML framework or HTTP PEPS.
+This is because they do not make use of XML documents within authorization decision requests.